-Proposals for registrations and clarifications will follow the following process:
+Proposals for registrations of new keywords, attributes and values for existing elements shall follow the following process:

 - 1. Each WG will appoint a Maintenance Editor for their PWG Standard. - 2.
-Anyone can initiate a proposal for a clarification or registration by starting a discussion on the appropriate project mailing list. - 3.
-After there is some agreement on the mailing list for the need of a clarification or the suitability of a registration, the proposer and the standard's Maintenance Editor work out a proposal.
-Such a proposal should include: - Status of the proposal, including previous reviews. - A description of the requirement being met or the problem being solved. - Description of the proposed solution. - The exact text to be incorporated into the standard at some future date. - 4.
-To make the status of proposed registrations and clarifications clear to PWG participants and others, the Maintenance Editor will keep them in the appropriate sub-directory ftp://ftp.pwg.org/pub/pwg/[working group]/proposed-registrations ftp://ftp.pwg.org/pub/pwg/[working group]/proposed-clarifications where [working group] is the project acronym.
+Anyone can initiate a proposal by starting an e-mail discussion on the appropriate working group mailing list or submitting a Technical Brief describing the request. - 3.
+After there is general agreement on the mailing list for the proposal, the WG chair or the proposer issues a Call for Objection (see below) on the pwg-announce mailing list with a description of the proposal that includes: - A description of the requirement being met or the problem being solved. - A description of the proposed solution. - A detailed description of the changes to the standard or schemas which are proposed to be integrated into the standard at afuture date. - 4.
+To make the status of proposed registrations and clarifications clear to PWG participants and others, the WG Chair will ensure that approved registrations are documented in the following working group directory:

+ftp://ftp.pwg.org/pub/pwg/[working group]/approved-addenda